umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 {% hint style="info" %}

-If you are using the [Visual Studio Extension for ModelsBuilder](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.UmbracoModelsBuilderExtension&ssr=false) and get the error message "Unauthorized" when generating models, you will need to use or create a backoffice user in your local installation, and supply the credentials for this user in the Visual Studio options.
+Are using the [Visual Studio Extension for ModelsBuilder](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.UmbracoModelsBuilderExtension&ssr=false) and getting the error message Unauthorized when generating models?
+You'll need to use or create a backoffice user in your local installation.
+You then need to supply the credentials for this user in the Visual Studio options.
 This is necessary because the extension is not able to authenticate against Umbraco Id.

 {% endhint %}